gitter-badger/maas-analytics-android-sdk/README.md

 Version 1.3.3

-This is the Android SDK for Phunware's Alerts & Notifications MaaS module.
+This is Phunware's Android SDK for the Alerts & Notifications MaaS module.
 Visit http://maas.phunware.com/ for more details and to sign up.

 Documentation
 ------------

-MaaSCore documentation is included in the Documents folder in the repository as both HTML and as a .jar.
+MaaS Analytics documentation is included in the Documents folder in the repository as both HTML and as a .jar.
 You can also find the latest documentation here: http://phunware.github.io/maas-analytics-android-sdk/